 There’s the classic string of pearls, and then there’s pearl pendants.
 Something about having the pearls of a necklace getting involved in the pendant itself is so beautiful.
 Although pearls fell out of vogue in the last couple of decades, their longevity knows no bounds, and they are now right back at the peak of fashion – where we think they belong.

 This Victorian delight is every bit as timeless and modern-feeling as anything you could find at Tiffany & Co.
-The heart-shaped pendant is playful, with the pearls acting as an anchor that ensures it remains refined and elegant.
+The heart-shaped pendant is one of the most popular pearl pendant designs, being delightfully playful, with the pearls acting as an anchor that ensures it remains refined and elegant.
 The 15-carat yellow gold fine link chain is accented with seed pearls along its length, keeping the playful motif of this 130-year-old gem.

 Pair this with: Anything from a classic little black dress to casual looks will suit this perfectly.